 •Reach for things to chew – she loves a good label

 •Sit without support

 •Stand with support

 •Babble to get attention

 The food thing is a big one for me as I like to know that she’s well fed of course.
 It’s helpful to be able to cross that one thing out of potential needs when she acts like there’s anything wrong!

 There’s a lot for mums of little babies to enjoy.
 Every moment is special because they’re changing so much so quickly.
 It can sometimes just be difficult to enjoy everything when you’re exhausted.
 I’ve learned these last six months to take it one day at a time.
 On the more difficult days, I even take it an hour at a time.
+They say motherhood and sleep deprivation are inextricably intertwined.
 Reminding myself that every lost hour of sleep (sleep deprivation is a whole other topic on its own!) is worth it for her little four-toothed smiles and giggles.

 Of course, this is all a lot easier said/written than done…